lizargall/lizargall/website/docs/intro.md

 Liz Argall is a technical writer, content manager, author and trainer who delivers humanizing, data informed, accessible and technically complex projects for a range of organizations, from Fortune 500 companies to non-profit theater companies!

 ### Documentation is everywhere
 [I train, inspire and empower SMEs to create stronger documentation](aria_docs/aria_docs.mdx).
 Whether the content is for websites, manuals or in the code.
-The need for clear documentation, comments and docstrings will become stronger when LLMs interrogate code.
-LLMs can provide valuable insights, but only if the code is adequately documented.
+Code as documentation will only work if there is adequate documentation in the code!
+Are your docstrings sufficient?
+How do you know?
+Various surveys ([such as MDN Web Developer Needs Assessment](https://hacks.mozilla.org/2020/12/2020-mdn-web-developer-needs-assessment-now-available/)) have shown that inadequate or outdated documentation is a major pain point.
+Better documentation can substantially increase the long term velocity of projects and improve employee satisfaction.

 ### Greenfield or legacy documentation
 I use data based decision making, stakeholder engagement and content marketing strategies to create documentation, training and websites.
 I [break ground](adt/adt.mdx) for new products or [transform old content into revitalized experiences](enmasse.mdx).